- Competitive Analysis

 These are the questions that plague the minds of our clients and prospects.
-Website speed is indeed an important consideration that separates a good user experience from a bad user experience, or dare I say from a bounced visit.
+Website speed impacts your bottom line, and is an important consideration that separates a good user experience from a bad user experience–or even from a bounced visit.

 Did you know that:

 - The average recommended website load time is three seconds—the same time it takes a Ferrari to accelerate from 0 – 60 mph

 - Even 3 seconds of waiting decreases customer satisfaction by about 16%?

 - Just a 1 second delay in page response can result in a 7% reduction in conversions?

 - Slower page load time results in an increase in page abandonment, with a 4 second load time seeing as high as a 25 percent increase in page abandonment compared to one with a <1 second load time?

 - Amazon found that every extra 100ms of loading time cost them 1 percent in sales and Wal-Mart found that of the visits that led to a sale loaded twice as fast as the non-sales visits.